143. Sheri Dew: Being Known as Women of God

 134. You Are Exactly Where God Needs You!

 In this special Magnify episode, you'll hear messages and reminders that will invigorate you to know that you are a key player in God's plan.
 And you're already exactly where he needs you!
 Sometimes it just takes a shift in perspective to see more of our divine purpose.
-As followers of Christ, we’re called to be His hands, speak up, and speak out, but how each of us does this will look different.
+As Patricia Holland said, "I do believe deeply that God made each of us for an individually tailored and divine purpose.
+We each have a divine errand and therein lies our joy."

 133. Give God Time to Mold You with Rachel Cope